ghacks Technology News

 Monitor your traffic

 If you want to monitor your network traffic either because you have an account that gives you only a limited amount of bandwidth each month or because you simply want to analyze the traffic that is sent over your connection during a special period, then you need a network monitor for that.
-When you run Netmeter you will notice that it immediately starts to record outgoing and incoming traffic as well as other data such as peak upload and download speed.

 You can adjust the transparency level of the output window or move Netmeter into the system tray.
 You can also adjust the colors of the graph if you like, the default colors have a nice contrast though.

-It also displays the peak upload and download which is the maximum amount of bandwidth that your connection was capable of.
 This can be used to analyze the download and upload limit of your connection.
-Helpful if your provider sold you a 16 Mbit connection but you only get speeds of 2 Mbit.
-Just make sure you use to download and upload data from a server that is capable of sending data in your maximum speeds.
+Helpful if your provider sold you a 16 Mbit connection but you never come close to that speed.
+Just make sure you use to download and upload data from a server that is capable of sending data in that speed to your computer.
 You could alternatively just keep it running in the background to check on the stats in regular intervals.

 Best of all it is free to use and does not use many resources.
 Available only for Microsoft Windows.